Experience the harvest by spending a few hours picking grapes with other visitors and the winegrower's family.

 All the wines produced at Vignoble Alain Robert are made with our own grapes - we don't buy any grapes from other wineries.
 This allows us to be member of a national organisation called 'Vignerons indépendants' (independent winegrowers), which implies we master the whole winemaking process, from grape-growing to bottling, as well as the selling of the wine.

 Until 2009, most of the grapes were harvested by hand at our winery.
-That year, we switched to other methods - machine harvest - but today we still hand-harvest about 1/3 of our grapes.
-For some of our wines, we require the healthiest grapes as possible, which is why resort to hand harvest, which is a method generally more respectful of the grapes.
+That year, we switched to other methods - machine harvest - but today we still hand-harvest about 1/4 of our grapes.
+For some of our wines, we require the healthiest grapes as possible, which is why resort to hand harvest, which is a method generally more respectful of the grapes and that allows us to sort the grapes.

 Experience a local tradition!